 In Israel, we celebrate many holidays throughout the year.
 Not only Jewish but also Christian, Muslim, and public holidays, all changing the atmosphere in the country for a day or two and sometimes even more.
 In Israel, holidays are all about people, families, and food.
-We Israelis usually use the holidays to get together with our families, and if possible, go out to see the beautiful sites of our country.
-So… what are the major holidays in Israel?
+We Israelis usually use the holidays to get together with our families and, if possible, go out to see the beautiful sites of our country.
+So… what are the main holidays in Israel?

 Disclaimer: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through the links, at no extra cost to you.
 These links help me keep the website alive and not depend on sponsors!
 Thank you in advance.